 Cancer that develops in one or both of the testicles - egg-shaped structures located beneath the penis and inside the scrotum – is known as testicular cancer.
 Though rare, testicular cancer is one of the most common cancers in younger men, ages 15-35.
 Fortunately, it is also highly curable when detected early.

 That is why it is important that you choose an experienced medical team to treat your testicular cancer.
-Leading the way, with advanced training and years of practice are our urologic surgeons, who perform all of the surgery for urologic cancers at Dana-Farber/Brigham and Women’s Cancer Center.
+Leading the way, with advanced training and years of practice are our urologic surgeons, who perform all of the surgery for urologic cancers at Dana-Farber Brigham Cancer Center.
 In their role as surgical oncologists, they collaborate with a group of internationally renowned experts, creating an individualized care plan – just for you.

 The following are the most common signs and symptoms of testicular cancer: